Naedri/Gel-Factory/README.md

 - _main.R_ : contains script to parameter, build and export simulation containing features ;
 - _output/_ : contains exports from the simulation execution plotting the result of a single iteration.

-## Function modelling individuals features
+## Function modelling individual features

 ### Identification